Cleaning with Vinegar

 A) For partially blocked drains:

-Try this home drain cleaner to clean, deodorize and unclog partially blocked drains in the kitchen or bathroom:
+Try this home drain cleaner to clean, deodorize and unclog partially blocked drains in the

 - ½ cup (125 ml) Baking Soda